gylu/d_coding_challenge/README.md

     output:   ATTAGACCTGCCGGAATAC
     ```

 # Initial thoughts:

 There are two problems here:

-1. String matching subproblem (see my reconstruct.match_and_glue() function
+1. String matching subproblem (See my `match_and_glue` function in reconstruct.py)
-  * Googling shows that Boyer-Moore seems to be the fastest string search algorithm.
-Futher googling showed that Cpython already implements this. https://hg.python.org/cpython/file/tip/Objects/stringlib/fastsearch.h
+  * Googling shows that Boyer-Moore seems to be the standard for efficient string search algorithms.
+Futher googling showed that Cpython already implements a variant of this (Boyer–Moore–Horspool), which results in an average run-time of O(k), where n is the length of the string to be searched against.
+See https://news.ycombinator.com/item?id=1976275.
+And https://hg.python.org/cpython/file/tip/Objects/stringlib/fastsearch.h

-2. All-pairs matching problem using string matching described above (see my reconstruct.reconstruct() function)
+2. All-pairs matching problem using string matching described above (See my `reconstruct` function in reconstruct.py)
   * Form a growing master sequence and keep gluing sequences into it